Medical Malpractice FAQs

 No, the National Practitioner Data Bank only requires your insurer to report indemnity payments made on your behalf as a result of a written claim.

-HMOs and group medical practices qualifying as entities under the Data Bank plan because of their professional and formal peer review activity may query the Data Bank.
+Health Maintenance Organizations and group medical practices qualifying as entities under the National Practitioner Data Bank plan because of their professional and formal peer review activity may query the Data Bank.
 Hospitals must query the Data Bank when a physician, dentist, or other qualified healthcare practitioner applies for a position on the medical staff or applies for a change in clinical privileges.
-Hospitals must also query the Data Bank when re-credentialing members of its medical staff.
-The initial inquiry must be done no later than two years after the opening of the Data Bank and every two years thereafter.
+Hospitals must also query the Data Bank when re-credentialing members of the medical staff.
 An insurance carrier cannot request information from the Data Bank.

 Diagnostic Test Follow-up

-There is a duty imposed upon the attending doctor to follow up on all tests and consultations he/she has ordered.
-The failure to do so could lead to a delay in diagnosis or misdiagnosis of a serious disease.
-The physician should follow-up first by telephoning the patient or the consultant’s office, and then by writing a letter to the patient.
-These efforts should be documented in the chart.
+We recommend that you follow up with your patient regarding all tests and consultations ordered by you.
+Failure to do so could lead to a delay in diagnosis or misdiagnosis of a serious disease.
+Follow-up efforts should be documented in the chart.

 Handling Requests from Attorneys